julianworden/PluginStation/README.md

 ## Release Notes
 Here are the release notes for all public and beta versions of Plugin Station.

+### v1.0.4
+- Fix bug where user may be stuck at app startup if an error is thrown after detecting changes to installed plugins
+- Add verbiage to Installed Plugin rescan screen to make it clearer that the preparation for rescan may take a couple minutes
+- Fix bug where enabling the Manufacturer filter for plugins but not actually selecting a manufacturer would cause a "Failed to perform search, received unexpected response with code: 400.
+Please try again." error message.

 ### v1.0.3
 - Fix a bug causing some users to see a "Trouble reaching the Branch servers.
 Please try again shortly" error message when attempting to purchase a subscription.